ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	\text{PAF}_{pop}=\frac{p_c(RR-1)}{RR}

-In which we define :math:`p_c` to be the proportion of cases that are exposed, and *RR* has been adjusted for confounding and effect modification.
+In which we define :math:`p_c` to be the proportion of cases (individuals who possess the outcome of interest) that are exposed, and *RR* has been adjusted for confounding and effect modification.

 There is the a second PAF equation, which can be used *in the absence of